What is Shopware? Definition and overview

 | Best for | DACH mid-market, B2B, complex catalogs | Global DTC, small-mid merchants | Large enterprise, complex B2B | Small shops, WordPress users |

-The key insight from working with dozens of merchants across these platforms: Shopware wins when the business is European, needs B2B capabilities, or requires deep customization without going fully enterprise.
-Shopify wins when speed-to-market matters more than flexibility.
-Magento wins for large enterprises with dedicated development teams and complex catalog requirements.
-WooCommerce wins for small shops that already run WordPress.
+The key insight from working with dozens of merchants across these platforms: Shopware wins when the business is European, needs B2B capabilities, or requires deep customization without going enterprise-Magento-complex.
+Shopify wins for speed to market, global D2C, and merchants who want zero infrastructure management.
+WooCommerce wins for WordPress-native shops with small catalogs.
+Magento wins for large enterprises willing to invest heavily in development.

 One nuance that comparison tables cannot capture: migration cost.
 Moving from WooCommerce or Magento to Shopware is a significant project, typically 3 to 6 months for a mid-size shop with custom integrations.
 Moving from Shopify is faster (2 to 4 months) because Shopify's simpler data model maps more cleanly to Shopware's structure.
 The LitExtension migration tool can handle basic product and customer data, but custom fields, SEO redirects, and integration logic require manual work.